 The serial number is built up using two identifiers for the Workflow and the task.
 In the database these are called the Activity Instance Destination ID and Process Instance ID.

-In K2 5.1 and above, there are now "Workflow Properties" that were added to the context browser.
-We can use these to build up the Serial Number and then, we can use the Serial Number in SmartObjects Steps, Email Steps or other Steps within the workflow.
+In K2 5.3, there are now "Workflow Properties" that were added to the context browser.
+We can use these to build up the Serial Number and then, we can use the Serial Number in SmartObject Steps, Email Steps or other Steps within the workflow.

 If other steps are selected, the Task Serial Number property is not available.
-In these instances, we need to build up the Serial Number.
+In these instances, you need to build up the Serial Number.

 The Serial Number will look like this: [WorkflowID]_[TaskID]